 Free of any plant-based protein boosters, this looks like the profile of a kibble containing a moderate amount of meat.

-Flint River Ranch is a plant-based kibble using a moderate amount of poultry, lamb, or fish meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Flint River Ranch is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word